WalletConnect/walletconnect-docs/docs/quick-start/wallets/kotlin.md

 Kotlin implementation of WalletConnect v2 protocol for native Android applications.

 :::caution
-Note: The Kotlin client is in Alpha and should only be used for testing.
+Note: The Kotlin client is in Beta and should only be used for testing.
 :::

 ## Requirements